 "Finland's old constitutional law stipulated that all of the responsibility for foreign policy lay with the president, so without Koivisto's decision, the aid couldn't have been delivered," Rausmaa says.

 Finland extended money to Estonia under the cover of cultural cooperation.
-Education and Culture Minister Anna-Liisa Kasurinen was giving responsibility for the program.
+Education and Culture Minister Anna-Liisa Kasurinen was given responsibility for the program.
 Behind closed doors she was called the Estonian affairs minister.

 "In the name of culture"